tokiclover/e-gtk-theme/README.md

 * inset_shadow.png cannot be included in GtkWidget... gtk+-3 may improve this;
 * fix for/background and text color in icon view (text has the same color as the background), pcmanfm has this issue but nothing found to fix it;
+* gt+-3 require background multilayers, so >=gtk+-3.6 is required, tried to make the sliders with gtk+-3.6.2 but it does not yet work as expected;

 PS: an ebuild is available in my overlay (on github) for gentoo users.